cnabio/cnab-spec/101-bundle-json.md

       - `description`: Descriptive text for the field.
 Can be used to decorate a user interface.
 MUST be a string.
 (OPTIONAL)
       - `path`: The fully qualified path to a file that will be created (REQUIRED).
 The path specified MUST be a _strict_ subpath of `/cnab/app/outputs` and MUST be distinct from the paths for all other outputs in this bundle.

-An invocation image should write outputs to a file specified by the `path` attribute for each output.
+An invocation image SHOULD write outputs to a file specified by the `path` attribute for each output.
 A bundle runtime can then extract values from the specified path and present them to a user.
 All outputs that apply to a specified action are considered to be required.
-If an output is missing at the end of an action, the runtime should report this condition as an error to the user.
+If an output is missing at the end of an action, the runtime SHOULD report this condition as an error to the user.
-A runtime can leverage appropriate [in-memory](https://docs.docker.com/v17.09/engine/admin/volumes/tmpfs/#choosing-the-tmpfs-or-mount-flag) volume mounted at the `path` location for storing these outputs.
+A runtime can leverage an appropriate [in-memory](https://docs.docker.com/v17.09/engine/admin/volumes/tmpfs/#choosing-the-tmpfs-or-mount-flag) volume mounted at the `path` location for storing these outputs.

-A runtime may validate outputs based on schema references by the definition field.
+For more information on the supported output properties, visit the [JSON Schema documentation](https://json-schema.org/) A runtime MAY validate outputs based on the schema referenced by the definition field.

 Next section: [The invocation image definition](102-invocation-image.md)